92 Creative and Cheap Wedding Favour Ideas

 Socks are a classic gift for the groom, in case of cold feet, but they can also make lovely wedding favours.
 Personalise with a phrase like ‘The perfect pair’ or budget-allowing with your guests’ names.

 Getting married in Italy or Greece?
 Reflect the destination in your wedding favours with mini bottles of the local olive oil, presented perfectly with a chic personalised label.

 Wake up and smell the coffee with this fab and unusual idea for a wedding favour.
 You can get coffee stencils personalised with your wedding details or your guests’ names to really pimp up their morning latte.

 23. Charity place cards

-When it comes to planning your place cards, think about any charities that are close to your heart and support them by ordering place cards that give back instead of physical favours.
+When it comes to planning your place cards, think about any charities that are close to your heart and support them by ordering place cards that give back instead of physical wedding favours.
 Most charities offer place cards that include a message to let your guests know why you have chosen that charity.

 24. Wildflower seeds

-A packet of wildflower seeds is a wonderful favour idea as guests can plant them and ‘let love grow’ in their gardens as a lasting reminder of your wedding.
+A packet of wildflower seeds is a wonderful wedding favour idea as guests can plant them and ‘let love grow’ in their gardens as a lasting reminder of your wedding.
 Plenty of charities have seed mixes to choose from including The Bumblebee Conservation Trust, Action Against Hunger, and Tree Aid.

 Give guests a giggle and the opportunity to create some magical pictures with a bottle of kids-party style bubbles from The British Heart Foundation.